publicsensors/BathymetryLab/README.md

 ###  - SpeedOfSoundLab.ipynb
 (In development) IPython notebook containing instructions for lab activity to approximate the speed of sound in air using measurements collected at a fixed distance over variable values of `c`, sound speed.
 Requires micropython firmware on ESP8266 or PyBoard microcontrollers and HC-SR04 sensor.

+### - BathymetryLab.ipynb
+(In Development) IPython notebook containing instructions for lab activity to measure and map the change in seafloor/bathymetry using a HCSR04 with a waterproof transducer.
+Students collect data at fixed intervals along a dock or pier and then create a plot of the bathymetry using python on their own computers.